 Whenever I've caught myself this past year in one of these situations, I remember that there's another side to that coin.
 That although it's been programmed into us to push push push and be perfect, there is indeed another way.
 A way that is kinder to ourselves and that needs to be practiced for it to grow.

 Every time I look in the mirror and I'm kind to myself based on what I see, I practice that and it grows stronger.
 Every time I feel tired and I listen and give myself a break or rest, listening to my body is practiced and grows stronger.
 Every time I sit down for my mindfulness practice, the habit is practiced and grows stronger.
 Every time I get into the kitchen and cook, this is practiced and grows stronger.
 Every time I answer a question about veganism even when it makes me uncomfortable, or when I go to a social situation that makes me nervous, this is practiced and grows stronger.
 Whenever I'm really mindful when I eat, when I listen to my hunger and fullness signals, when I tell myself that food is there whenever I want it and I don't need to overeat it anymore, this is practiced and grows stronger.
-Every time I see food as neutral instead of good or bad, and I allow myself to enjoy it, respecting myself and my body through the process without the need to restrict anymore, this is practiced and grows stronger.
+Every time I see food as neutral instead of allowed or forbidden, and I allow myself to enjoy it, respecting myself and my body through the process, this is practiced and grows stronger.
 Every time I exercise doing something I love to feel better instead as a punishment for what I ate or to pay for what I'll eat later or to change my body, exercising for joy is practiced and grows stronger.
 Every time I listen to the person I'm speaking to, or to my own intuition, listening is practiced and grows stronger.
 Every time I make a mistake, had a disappointment or something unexpected happened, if I respond to it by being kind to myself instead of judgemental of myself, I'm practicing kindness and it grows stronger.

 What you practice grows stronger.
 Always remember that it's a two way street and you can choose what you'll practice and what will in turn grow, so that it supports you, rather than punishes you or hurts you.